 Mr. Olson's company, A.T.
 Olson Consulting, LLC, is certified by the U. S. Department of Veterans Affairs Center for Verification and Evaluation (CVE) as a Verified Service-Disabled Veteran Owned Small Business (SDVOSB); and the State of Oregon's Certification Office for Business Inclusion and Diversity (COBID) as a Service-Disabled Veteran Business Enterprise (SDVBE) and Emerging Small Business (ESB).

 Background Experience: Mr. Olson has 26 years of police experience with the Oregon State Police managing assignments in communications, recruitment, and patrol.
 He supervised and evaluated both police and non-police employees.
-He was a member of the OSP Procedures and Rules Advisory Committee and worked with Oregon's Department of Justice in rewriting and validating OSP's trooper and cadet applicant hiring process.
+He was a member of the OSP Procedures and Rules Advisory Committee and worked with Oregon's Department of Justice legal team in rewriting and validating OSP's trooper and cadet applicant hiring process.

-As a patrol supervisor, Mr. Olson directed major crime scenes and traffic crash investigations.
+As a patrol supervisor, Mr. Olson directed major crime scenes and motor vehicle fatalities investigations.
 He reviewed and approved administrative, police, and use of force reports.
-He also investigated allegations of police officer misconduct, conducted background checks, and participated in specialized tasks in community policing, dignitary protection with the U.S. Secret Service and other law enforcement agencies.
-In his law enforcement, career he had experience in the use of physical and deadly force.
-In reaching out to new immigrants and refugees, Mr. Olson initiated the "Police and Emergency Services" workshops at the Immigrant Refugee Community Organization (IRCO) in Portland, Oregon.
+He investigated allegations of police officer misconduct, conducted background checks, and participated in specialized tasks in community policing, dignitary protection with the U.S. Secret Service and other law enforcement agencies.
+In his tenure he had experience in police pursuits, the use of physical force and deadly force and next-of-kin death notifications..

 Litigation Support: Mr. Olson meets the criteria of an expert witness as outlined in the Federal Rules of Evidence.
-He also meets the criteria of an expert witness as outlined in the Oregon Revised Statutes.
-He has been deposed as an expert witness several times.
-Mr. Olson's services are available to attorneys representing plaintiff and defendant and include diagnostics, thorough reporting, depositions, arbitration hearings, and trial testimony as needed.
+He has experience in offering expert opinions on cases involving police misconduct, police procedures, police and non-police use of force, police pursuits, and employer investigations on employees.
+Mr. Olson's services are available to attorneys representing plaintiffs and defendants and include diagnostics, thorough reporting, depositions, arbitration hearings, and trial testimony as needed.
 His hourly fee is $200.00 and his retainer is $2,500 which is applied to his consultation services.

 Areas of Expertise: